This post may contain affiliate links and we’ll be compensated if you make a purchase. This doesn’t affect rankings.

 The infographic below courtesy of NC State University has more information on COVID-19 and food and packaging safety.
 You can also find more information on the FDA COVID-19 food safety page.

-A Stay At Home order for the city of Winston-Salem has been issued to go into effect at 5pm on Friday, March 27 and running through April 16th.
-The date for these orders are subject to change as the situation develops over time.
-What does this mean exactly?
+A Stay At Home order for the city of Winston-Salem has been issued to go into effect at 5pm on Friday, March 27 and running through May 8th.
+The State of NC moved into Phase 1 of reopening on May 8th and is now into a more limited version of Phase 2, as of May 22, 2020.

 What Can I Leave My House For?